 Forget Screen Time Rules.
-Lean In To Parenting Your Wired Child.
+Lean In To Parenting Your Wired Child

 That's part of it, yes.
 So my sons are into these YouTube videos where kids open toys.
 It's the most disgusting representation of consumerism I can imagine.
 Just a terrible kind of video.

-It's incredibly popular too — in fact an 8 year old with a toy channel was the top moneymaker on YouTube last year.
+It's incredibly popular too — in fact an 8-year-old with a toy channel was the top moneymaker on YouTube last year.

 So the idea is that they internalize your ethical voice?